Morgan Wallen: 2025–present: I'm the Problem

-On May 1, Sirius XM would announce that Wallen would have his own limited run channel on their radio, entitled Morgan Wallen Radio.
+On May 1, SiriusXM would announce that Wallen would have his own limited run channel on their radio, entitled Morgan Wallen Radio.
 The channel being limited run, would begin at May 1 and conclude on May 31, 2025.
 Curated by Wallen himself, Morgan Wallen Radio features some of Wallen's most popular songs, his at-the-time most recently released songs, some of his personal favorites by other artists, and after May 16, every track from I'm the Problem.
 On May 5, Wallen announced the final single, "Superman", to be released on May 9.
 The song was written about Wallen's son, Indigo, and was previously teased on Wallen's social media to a positive response.
-On May 16, Wallen would release his highly-anticipated fourth studio album I'm the Problem.
+On May 16, Wallen would release his highly anticipated fourth studio album I'm the Problem.
 The fourth track from the album, the Tate McRae duet "What I Want", was released as a single alongside the album's release.

 I'm the Problem would debut atop the US Billboard 200 chart dated May 25, 2025, moving 493,000 album-equivalent units (including 133,000 from pure album sales).
 This became Wallen's third consecutive number one album on the respective chart and extended his record as the country artist with the most debuts atop the US Billboard 200.
 On the US Billboard Hot 100 dated May 31, 2025, Wallen had 37 simultaneous entries on the respective chart—36 being from I'm the Problem while the additional charting track was "I Had Some Help", his duet with Post Malone.
 The only track from the respective album to not chart was "Lies Lies Lies", being unable to chart due to Billboard's recurrent rule.
-29 of the 37 tracks debuted on the US Billboard Hot 100 that week, causing Wallen to expand his total career chart entries on the respective chart from 76 to 105.
-This caused Wallen to become the first country-music artist to earn at least 100 entries on the respective chart, and the first to simultaneously chart six songs within the top-ten of the respective chart.
+Twenty-nine of the 37 tracks debuted on the US Billboard Hot 100 that week, causing Wallen to expand his total career chart entries on the respective chart from 76 to 105.
+This caused Wallen to become the first country music artist to earn at least 100 entries on the respective chart, and the first to simultaneously chart six songs within the top-ten of the respective chart.
 The six songs were "What I Want" (debut at No. 1; becoming Wallen's fourth number one), "Just in Case" (at No. 2), "I'm the Problem" (at No. 3), "I Got Better" (debut at No. 7), "Superman" (at No. 8), and "Love Somebody" (at No. 10).